BMateo/context-aware-chat-app/README.md

 ## Improvements (TODOS)

-- **Export Functionality**: Export conversations as PDF or markdown
 - **API Rate Limiting**: Implement proper rate limiting in the backend
 - **File Format Support**: Extend to Word docs, text files, and images
 - **Markdown Rendering**: Render the chat responses as markdown